amilsted/evoMPS/README.rst

 ------------

-evoMPS can find ground states and low-lying excited states of one-dimensional quantum systems (local Hamiltonians) directly in the thermodynamic limit of infinitely long chains.
-States are represented as (infinite) matrix product states (MPS).
+evoMPS can find ground states and low-lying excited states of one-dimensional quantum systems (local, translation-invariant Hamiltonians) directly in the thermodynamic limit of infinitely long chains.
+States are represented as infinite matrix product states (MPS) invariant under translation by L sites (block-translation invariant).

 evoMPS finds ground states efficiently, even for critical systems, using the nonlinear conjugate gradient method.
 It computes dispersion relations using